qouteall/imm_ptl_wiki_copy/Commands-Reference.md

 ### Other

 #### `/portal set_portal_custom_name <name>`
 Set a portal entity's custom name.
-The custom name can be used for selecting the portal entity.
+The custom name can be used for selecting the portal entity (for example @e[name="xxx"]).

 #### `/portal make_portal_round`
 Make the portal entity's shape to be an ellipse.
 If the portal's width equals height, the shape will be round.